openjdk/guide/src/guide/jbs-jdk-bug-system.md

 [JDK-8212207](https://bugs.openjdk.org/browse/JDK-8212207),
 [JDK-6984895](https://bugs.openjdk.org/browse/JDK-6984895),
 [JDK-8287982](https://bugs.openjdk.org/browse/JDK-8287982)
 ), this is especially helpful if you ultimately move the Issue to a different area as you have found that the problem lies elsewhere, or is closed as [Will Not Fix]{.jbs-field}.
 Your updates then provide a resource to others to better understand what has been done or the code.
-See [The Importance of Writing Stuff Down](https://stuartmarks.wordpress.com/2023/02/22/the-importance-of-writing-stuff-down) for a good explanation as to why it is also important to write an evaluation when something is not fixed.
+See [The Importance of Writing Stuff Down](https://stuartmarks.wordpress.com/2023/02/22/the-importance-of-writing-stuff-down) for a good explanation as to why it is important.

 Some additional fields should be filled in as you get a better understanding of the issue:
 - for a regression, if you identify the fix that caused it add a link to that issue (and add a [regression_]{.jbs-field}*(ID)* label) and set the _Introduced in Release_ field.